 It’s best to never do any type of integration in your live environment, so you’ll need to set up a sandbox environment.
 In most cases, your integration will only be a one-way integration and not a bi-directional one, so you’d only need to set up a sandbox environment in HubSpot.
-You can find all the information you need on setting up a sandbox here.
-Once you have set up your sandbox, it’s time to start testing!
+As of 2021, setting up a sandbox in HubSpot has never been easier.
+Learn more here.
+It’s time to start testing!

 Test Real-Life Scenarios

 After you've spent some time testing in your sandbox, it’s time to really test out real life scenarios to truly ensure the integration will work as you want.
 Remember that document you created to determine your business process and flows?
 Well now is the time to reference that sheet and play out every scenario.
 Once you determine that every situation is working, it’s time to roll out to the live environment.

 When you’re ready to move to the live environment, it’s best to do it slowly.
 The last thing you want to do is switch everything to your live environment and something goes wrong and all your data gets overwritten.
 Cleaning up a mess is a lot harder than just taking it slowly from the start.
 As you’re slowly moving it over, it’s best to monitor and test daily as you’re doing the transition.

 Just because you have successfully built out your HubSpot integration doesn’t mean you can turn away and just let it run.
 With these types of integrations, it’s always important to monitor and track to make sure things are still running smoothly.
 API calls break sometimes, and business objectives change, so it’s imperative this is an ongoing process.
 But since you have documentation of everything you’ve done, it’s easy to continuously make improvements!